|

 You can emulare all four floppy drives named DF0: to DF3: (Disk Floppy number).

-If you do not want to write to the disks, enable the
+If you do not want to write to the disks, enable the Write-protected flag.

-configure the floppy drive speed to load faster, slow or more compatible speeds.
+Also you can configure the floppy drive speed to load faster, slow or more compatible speeds.

 You can create blank floppy disk images using the filesystem of choice: OFS (Orginal FileSystem), FFS (Fast FileSystem) or Custom format and with optional boot block, to allow you to boot from them.